sapatevaibhav/term/README.md

 - Write clear commit messages
 - Add tests for new features when possible
 - Be respectful in code reviews and discussions
+- Do not push the code without manually testing and verifying it.

 ---